zwave-js/node-red-contrib-zwave-js/README.md

 | ThermostatSetPoint        | Get                                 | [**SET POINT TYPE**]                                  |
 | WakeInterval              | Set (see Notes)                     | [Number : Seconds, Number : Controller Node ID]       |
 | WakeInterval              | Get                                 |                                                       |

+## setValue, getValue & getDefinedValueIDs

+The combinations in the above table, use a managed approach, that is, the command classes are statically made available via the plugin.
+There is another way, that allows you to target command classes that are not natively supported by the plugin,
+but are supported by ZWave-JS.

+**setValue**, **getValue** and **getDefinedValueIDs**

+The difference with this apparch is that you supply a **ValueID**
+The ValueID interface uniquely identifies to which CC, endpoint and property a value belongs to.

 ## Notes on HardReset
 A one-way ticket for wiping out all the configuration on the controller.